One of the largest in Tohoku! Highlights and Fun at Aquamarine Fukushima, an interactive aquarium in Iwaki City, Fukushima

 • Experience Gifu

-Aquamarine Fukushima, located in Iwaki City, Fukushima Prefecture, is one of the largest interactive aquariums in the Tohoku region.
-With the "tides" of Fukushima facing the Pacific Ocean as its theme, the aquarium exhibits 40,000 living creatures in about 800 species.
-It is equipped with a variety of facilities, including hands-on programs such as fishing and backyard tours, and an outdoor beach where visitors can go barefoot in the water to observe the creatures.
+Aquamarine Fukushima is one of the largest interactive aquariums in the Tohoku region, located in Iwaki City, Fukushima Prefecture.
+About 800 species of living creatures are on display based on the theme of the "tidal zone" off the coast of Fukushima Prefecture facing the Pacific Ocean.
+It is equipped with a variety of facilities, including hands-on programs such as fishing and backyard tours, and an outdoor beach where visitors can enter the water and observe the creatures.

-Nearby is Spa Resort Hawaiians, famous for its Hawaiian dancing and large swimming pool, making it a sightseeing spot that can be enjoyed twice at once when visiting Iwaki City, Fukushima Prefecture.
+Nearby is Spa Resort Hawaiians, famous for its Hawaiian dancing and large swimming pool, making it a sightseeing spot that can be enjoyed twice in one visit to Iwaki City, Fukushima Prefecture.
 In this issue, we will introduce the attractions of Aquamarine Fukushima, which can be enjoyed by both children and adults.

 Inside the aquarium, which sparkles like a jewel, is a paradise for living creatures.

 The main building of Aquamarine Fukushima is a dome structure with a glass roof.
 One of the reasons for the name "Aquamarine Fukushima" is that its sparkling appearance in the sunlight evokes the image of the gemstone aquamarine.
-The aquamarine is characterized by its ability to reproduce an environment that is as close to nature as possible by actively incorporating natural light and other elements.
+The facility is characterized by the active use of natural light and other elements to recreate an environment that is as close to nature as possible.
 Inside the facility, there are exhibits themed on Fukushima's nature, such as "The Sea of Tides," "The Sea of Fukushima: The Road to the Continental Shelf," and "Fukushima's Rivers and Coasts," which are all attractions that visitors to the aquarium in Fukushima will find fascinating.
 The time required is about 1 hour and 30 minutes to 2 hours.
 If you participate in the experience program, you can fully enjoy yourself in the facility for more than 3 hours.

 Exterior view of Aquamarine Fukushima